seisatsu/PyWW/README.txt

 PyWW (Python Wiki Wiki)
 http://wiki.omegasdg.com/index.php?title=PyWW

-PyWW, also known as Python Wiki Wiki, is a tiny, minimalistic wiki inspired by [http://www.moria.de/~michael/ww/ WW].
+PyWW, also known as Python Wiki Wiki, is a tiny, minimalistic wiki inspired by WW (http://www.moria.de/~michael/ww/).

 Lots of wiki software is overcomplicated.
 With databases and gratuitous configuration and CMS features, sometimes you just wish you had a little less to work with.
-So, after stumbling upon a [http://www.moria.de/~michael/ww/ really small wiki project] written in C, I decided to make something similar in Python to give you less.
+So, after stumbling upon a really small wiki project written in C, I decided to make something similar in Python to give you less.
 A lot less.
 In fact, almost nothing.

 PyWW is a tiny wiki in one file written in Python.
 It has very few features, no database, and almost no configuration variables.
 The default page layout contains only text and an edit button, though this can be changed by modifying the included template files.
 Simply install the script and navigate to it in your web browser to bootstrap the wiki.